 Dissociative fugue occurs rarely.
 The estimated prevalence of overt dissociative amnesia or fugue is 0.2% in the general population.
 These patients usually have a history of significant social or life trauma.
 Additionally, a fugue is usually more common in times of wars, natural disasters, and accidents.
 The onset of the disease is sudden, and recovery is also sudden and often complete.
 Onset in adolescence or early adulthood usually is associated with a history of child abuse and current severe distress.

-Patients who have fugue are later found to have more complex forms of dissociative amnesia in most cases.
+Patients who have an episode of fugue are later found to have more complex forms of dissociative amnesia in most cases.

-The risk of fugue seems to be higher in certain populations, such as drug addicts, women who work in prostitution, and strippers or exotic dancers.
-This can be related to the lifestyle of these individuals, who are more likely to suffer from emotional or psychological trauma (e.g., the rape of a woman who works in prostitution might lead to a fugue state).
+The risk of dissociative fugue seems to be higher among certain populations, such as drug addicts, women who work in prostitution, and strippers or exotic dancers.
+This increased risk may be related to the lifestyle of these individuals, who are more likely to suffer from emotional or psychological trauma (e.g., the rape of a woman who works in prostitution might lead to a fugue state).

 Clinical Presentation of Dissociative Fugue

 A person in a dissociative fugue episode may have no psychiatric symptoms at all.
 He or she appears normal and cannot be differentiated from the crowd.
 He or she might show signs of confusion and distress upon realizing that part of the memory is unavailable during the fugue.